 The mission would be simple: to provide arts opportunities for youth, ages 4-18, which promote life-long learning, creativity, communication skills, teamwork, integrity and good citizenship.

 Casting would be on the basis of talent and previous performing history and not on race, creed, ethnicity or height.
 Today, this may seem blasé, but in 1991 this was outrageous!

-- 1991 – Plano Children’s Theatre founded by Sara Akers and three founding board members: Rebecca Egelston Caso (an attorney who wrote the Bylaws), Dick Anthony (who developed the budget) and Lanny Wren (a CPA who served as business manager).
+- 1991 – North Texas Performing Arts – Plano (formerly Plano Children’s Theatre) founded by Sara Akers and three founding board members: Rebecca Egelston Caso (an attorney who wrote the Bylaws), Dick Anthony (who developed the budget) and Lanny Wren (a CPA who served as business manager).

 - 1992 – Classes start in the spring.
 That semester there were 50 students.
 By the summer there were 175!